Society Prospects for the 2020-21 Season

 Essex won the inaugural Bob Willis Trophy in a thrilling final at Lord's against Somerset.

-The competition has been hailed a success, and it has been confirmed that this format will replace the current County Championship, with some changes to relax the regional element of the three groups, and play full group home and away fixtures.
+The competition has been hailed a success, and it has been suggested that this format will replace the current County Championship, with some changes to relax the regional element of the three groups, and play full group home and away fixtures.

 ► What do you think of the BWT?